SEM photo of Ralphsalomonia camarata from Ralph Salomon, Calcite Palace

 Ethmorhabdus camaratus Bukry, 1969

-Species of Ralphsalomonia are constructed of cretarhabdid shields and a tube cycle surrounding a large central area spanned by a diagonal cross that supports a distal process.
-The inter-cross area is occupied by numerous pentagonal pores arranged in two or more complete concentric cycles.
-The number of pores in the outer cycle is typically 1o-20.
+Species of Ralphsalomonia are constructed of cretarhabdid pelaga surrounding a large central area spanned by a diagonal cross that supports a distal process.
+The inter-cross area is occupied by numerous pentagonal pores arranged in one or more complete concentric cycles.
+The number of pores in the outer cycle is typically 10-20.

 Bukry, D. 1969.
 Upper Cretaceous coccoliths from Texas and Europe.
 University of Kansas Paleontological Contributions, Articles 51 (Protista 2): 1-79.